qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 there are instructions to install QGIS stable and instructions to install a cutting edge QGIS testing build (note the warning_).

+If Plugins report missing packages, you can install them using one of the following methods in preferred order:

+#.
+Search in your system repositories and install the package via the system package manager, i.e. apt, dnf or alternative: ``sudo apt install PACKAGENAME``
+#.
+If your system implements `PEP668 <https://peps.python.org/pep-0668/>`_, use pipx to install the package: ``pipx install PACKAGENAME``
+#.
+Lastly, use pip to install the missing package: ``pip install PACKAGENAME``

 Debian/Ubuntu
 -------------